-5 с These icons represent the undo and redo actions that are also available via the menu bar items "System" > "Undo" / "Redo".
+50 These icons represent the undo and redo actions that are also available via the menu bar items "System" > "Undo" / "Redo".
 Undo reverses the last action, redo reverses the last undo action (if possible).
-These icons control the zoom function (TRACE - [SCALE] > " Zoom"). \mathbf{X} If multiple diagrams are configured, this icon toggles the "Maximize Dia- gram" action for the active diagram (SYSTEM - [DISPLAY] > "Diagram" > "Maximize Diagram").
-Trc+ Mkr+ These icons implement the following actions, from left to right: Add a clone of the active trace to the active diagram (single tap; same as TRACE - [TRACE CONFIG] > "Traces" > "Add Trace") or to an arbitrary/new one (drag & drop the "Trc+" icon to the diagram area).
-Add a new marker to the active diagram (single tap; similar to TRACE - [MARKER] > "Markers" > "Mkr") or to an arbitrary one (drag & drop the "Trc+" icon).
-Delete the active trace (single tap the trash icon), or an arbitrary trace (drag & drop its trace info field to the trash icon).
-Or delete all markers of a trace (drag & drop the marker info field to the trash icon). 🖶 🚅 ? 🗘 These icons provide the following actions, from left to right: Print the current diagrams to a bitmap file (same as SYSTEM - [FILE] > "Print" > "To File").
+These icons control the zoom function (Trace - [Scale] > " Zoom").
+X If multiple diagrams are configured, this icon toggles the "Maximize Dia- gram" action for the active diagram (System - [Display] > "Diagram" > "Maximize Diagram").
+Trc+ Mkr+ m These icons implement the following actions, from left to right: Add a clone of the active trace to the active diagram (single tap; same as Trace - [Trace Config] &gt; "Traces" &gt; "Add Trace") or to an arbitrary/new one (drag &amp; drop the "Trc+" icon to the diagram area).
+Add a new marker to the active diagram (single tap; similar to Trace - [Marker] &gt; "Markers" &gt; "Mkr") or to an arbitrary one (drag &amp; drop the "Mkr+" icon).
+Delete the active trace (single tap the trash icon), or an arbitrary trace (drag &amp; drop the marker info field to the trash icon).
+Or delete all markers of a trace (drag &amp; drop the marker info field to the trash icon). ₽ ■ ? \$ These icons provide the following actions, from left to right: Print the current diagrams to a bitmap file (same as System - [File] &gt; "Print" &gt; "To File").
 By default, all diagrams are printed, no matter if displayed or not.
-However you can also choose to print only the active diagram (see SYSTEM - [FILE] > "Print" > "Print").
+However you can also choose to print only the active diagram (see System - [File] &gt; "Print" &gt; "Print").
 Open the Windows® Start menu.
 Open the context-sensitive help.
-Restart the sweep in all channels (same as CHANNEL - [SWEEP] > "Sweep Control" > "Restart Sweep") These icons provide the following actions, from left to right: Toggle advanced diagram area editing, which makes rearranging and/or deleting diagrams a breeze.
-Toggle other measurements (except the active trace) OFF ON
+Restart the sweep in all channels (same as Channel - [Sweep] &gt; "Sweep Control" &gt; "Restart Sweep") 1 These icons provide the following actions, from left to right: Toggle advanced diagram area editing, which makes rearranging and/or deleting diagrams a breeze.
+Toggle other measurements (except the active trace) OFF ON Open the "METAS Reconnection" dialog This button is only visible if, option R&amp;S ZNB/ZNBT-K50 "Measurement Uncertainty Analysis"" is installed.
+It is only enabled, if a METAS calibration is active.

-You can hide the toolbar using SYSTEM - [DISPLAY] > "View Bar".
+You can hide the toolbar using System - [Display] > "View Bar".